Visiting Students click here.

 Step 6: Make Payment Arrangements

-Tuition payments can be made online or in person in the Bursar’s Office.
+Tuition payments can be made online or in person at the Bursar’s Office.
 Spread your tuition payments over several months with our interest-free Payment Plan.
 Please email (firstname.lastname@example.org) or call (973) 300-2106/2114 if you have any questions.

 Step 7: Get Your Student Photo ID

 Stop by the reception desk in the Academic Building during regular hours to have your photograph taken and get your Student ID card.
 Bring your Bursar’s Office receipt as proof of payment.

 Once you are registered you will be issued a student email account and my.sussex login.
 Your personal login information to activate these tools will be sent to you in the mail.
 Be sure to set up your student email immediately as important class and campus information will be sent electronically to this address.
 My.sussex is the online student portal which will give you easy access to your schedule, grades, transcripts, financial aid and other important college information.